pdebuyl/euroscipy_document/report.rst

 computer display) run flawlessly.

 Network access via either the conference-provided login to the campus network or via eduroam worked well.
-A few network saturation occured, but the situation with respect to 2012 has improved a lot and there was almost no complaint on the matter.
+Some network saturation occured, but the situation with respect to 2012 has improved a lot and there was almost no complaint on the matter.